jfarmer/intro-javascript/Data/README.md

 That could represent _anything_.
 Maybe we're reading a movie script and it's meant to represent a character's stunned silence.
 Maybe it's being used to separate two parts of a larger document and represents the place where one section ends and another begins.
 Maybe it represents the number 5.

+In other words, if I just points to a piece of paper with `.....` written on it and asked you "What does that mean?" you might venture some guesses, but without additional information you would never be able to say for sure.

 `.....` by itself has no _inherent_ meaning.
 We need a rule for how to make sense of it.
 There might be many different rules we use depending on the context.

 ## Data Types on Computers